-Gas leak shuts down Twin City Highway in Nederland - Port Arthur News
+UPDTAE: Twin City Highway in Nederland back open - Port Arthur News

 Motorists along a major drive through Mid County need to be aware.

-A “major” gas leak has been reported at Texas 347 (Twin City Highway) and Jackson Avenue, according to a message from Nederland Fire Chief Terry Morton.
+A “major” gas leak has been reported at Texas 347 (Twin City Highway) and Jackson Avenue, according to a message from the City of Nederland.

 Twin City Highway in both directions is currently closed around the site of the leak.

-Note: UPDATE: Officials announced at 3:30 p.m.
-Friday that the road was back open.